polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 Examples of what information might be included in the genesis portion of a chain spec include initial token balance, the accounts that are initially part of a governance council, or the holder of the sudo key.
 Substrate nodes also place the compiled wasm runtime logic on chain, so the initial runtime must also be supplied in the chain spec.

+It is this second part of the chain spec that is used when creating a genesis block.

 ## Storing Chain Spec Information

 The information that comprises a chain spec can be stored in either of two ways.
 Being a rust struct, the first way to store this information is as rust code.
 Indeed Substrate nodes typically include at least one, and often many, chain specs hard-coded into the client.
 Including this information directly in the client, ensures that the node will know how to connect to at least one chain without any additional information supplied by the node operator.
 In protocols that have a notion of "main net" this spec is usually hard-coded in the client.